Celve/dmark/README.md

 # DMark - Diffusion LLM Watermarking System

 DMark is a watermarking system for diffusion-based large language models (DLLMs) that implements LLaDA-based generation with watermark injection and detection capabilities.
+The system supports both LLaDA and DREAM models for watermarked text generation.

 ## Installation